Assessment and Treatment

 Further treatment may be given after 6 months.

-Free Booklets containing more detailed information are available to download in the member area of this website.
-Alternatively, they can be posted to you - see our online shop for details or telephone 0161 799 4646.
+Booklets containing more detailed information are available to download in the member area of this website.
+You can telephone us on 0161 799 4646.

 - Other medication